 Petrich, M., Wilkinson, K., & Bevan, B. (2013).
 It looks like fun, but are they learning?
 In M. Honey & D. Kanter, (Eds.), Design, make, play: Growing the next generation of STEM innovators (pp. 50-70).
 New York: Routledge.

 Our first attempt at cataloguing and articulating the dimensions of learning that we value in tinkering was done in collaboration with the Visitor Research and Evaluation team, and it really laid the foundations for our current framework.
-The process was as rich as it was long: we started by informally videotaping tinkering sessions on the floor, and discussing them as a group, together with the research team, trying to surface the elements that we felt were crucial to the tinkering experience.
+The process was as rich as it was long: We started by informally videotaping tinkering sessions on the floor and discussing them as a group.
+Together with the research team, we tried to surface the elements that we felt were crucial to the tinkering experience.
 This led to deep conversations and an ongoing iterative process.
 We slowly and carefully defined some of the fundamental characteristics of tinkering that are reflective of learning.